pablocasares/enricher/docs/configuration/eql_syntax.md

 - `<stream-name>` : The selected stream from which enricher will get data.
 - `<joiner-name>` : The selected joiner in enrichment config json.

+#### GLOBAL TABLE

+The `FROM GLOBAL TABLE` clause allows us use a stream as [Kafka Stream GlobalKTable](https://docs.confluent.io/current/streams/concepts.html#globalktable).

-#### Optional BY
+#### Optional PARTITION BY

-The `BY` clause allows us partition by field instead of stream's key.
+The `PARTITION BY` clause allows us partition by field instead of stream's key.
 However this clause creates a new internal topic and need to write/read all messages.

 We are going to illustrate this behaviour in next diagram: